CNA Jobs in Utah

 CNA (Certified Nurse Assistant)

-This is a great time to join SYNERGY HomeCare of Provo-- We are growing rapidly and looking for excellent caregivers like you to join our team!
-Come and experience the SYNERGY HomeCare difference with us, we are family owned and are united under one purpose, to bring wholehearted, life-energizing care to as many people as possible - on their own terms, in their own homes.
+This is a great time to join SYNERGY HomeCare of Provo!
+We are growing rapidly and need wonderful caregivers like you to join our team!
+We provide in-home care, servicing clients in Utah County including: Lindon, Pleasant Grove, Orem, Provo, Springville, Spanish Fork, Payson, and Santaquin.
+Come and experience the SYNERGY HomeCare difference with us, we are locally owned and united under one purpose, to bring wholehearted, life-energizing care to as many people as possible - on their own terms, in their own homes.
 It all starts with compassionate caregivers like YOU!
 When you join the SYNERGY HomeCare team, you will feel appreciated, recognized, and rewarded for the comforting, life-affirming care that comes right from your heart!
 Our promise to our clients is to bring the full support for fuller lives and to elevate their confidence knowing they have a caregiver like you by their side.
 Do you: Enjoy serving others?
 Have a big heart with a lot of love to share?
 Take charge with a warm smile?
 We always have an opening for caregivers who can answer yes to these questions.
 At SYNERGY HomeCare of Provo we create a world of care at home for all, which means you will have the opportunity to care for a wide variety of people; spanning all ages and all abilities.
 We are seeking non-medical home health caregivers to join our independently owned and operated national agency.
-SYNERGY HomeCare offers: Competitive pay ($16/hr+) DOQ Direct deposit Annual and ongoing training Time-and-a-half pay for overtime and holidays Flexible schedules and matching caregivers with nearby clients Employee recognition programs Regular pay evaluations and eligible increases Supplemental Health Insurance (if qualified) Dental and Vision insurance As a CNA with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Assist client with bathing, toileting, dressing, light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts If you would like to join our outstanding team at SYNERGY HomeCare, apply today!
+SYNERGY HomeCare offers: Competitive pay $15-$17/hr Direct deposit Initial and ongoing training Time-and-a-half pay for overtime and holidays Flexible schedules and matching caregivers with nearby clients Employee recognition programs Regular pay increases based on performance Dental and Vision Supplemental Health Insurance (if qualified) As a Caregiver with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Assist client with bathing, toileting, dressing, light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts If you would like to join our outstanding team at SYNERGY HomeCare, apply today!

 University of Utah Health